jpbandroid/aosp.changelog.to/README.md

-# 🛑 THIS REPOSITORY IS OFFICIALLY NO LONGER UNDER MAINTENANCE since 10/02/2022 🛑

 # AOSP Changelog Generator
 Receive a notification email every time a new git tag is found in AOSP<br/>
 _Will_ generates a change log between different aosp tags.